victorjambo/isn-ref-impl/installation.md

-# Installing Java
+# Running the project

-This Project uses Java 52.
+This project fork comes with configs that should work out of the box.

 ## Steps

-- You can use SDKMAN! (https://sdkman.io/) to install Java.
+- This Project uses Java 52.
+You can use SDKMAN! (https://sdkman.io/) to install Java.
 Ensure you have sdk installed before you proceed.

   ```bash
   curl -s "https://get.sdkman.io" | bash